plebbit/plebbit-js/README.md

   flairs: {[key: 'post' | 'author']: Flair[]} // list of post/author flairs authors and mods can choose from
   protocolVersion: '1.0.0' // semantic version of the protocol https://semver.org/
   encryption: SubplebbitEncryption
-}
+  signature: Signature // signature of the Subplebbit update by the sub owner to protect against malicious gateway }
 SubplebbitSuggested { // values suggested by the sub owner, the client/user can ignore them without breaking interoperability primaryColor?: string